Free energy calculation

 Method 2: Umbrella sampling

-Here, let us force one of the atoms to explore the central region of the box.
-To do so, let us add a potential \(V\) to one of the particle, and force it to move along the axis \(x\).
+To encourage one of the atoms to explore the central region of the box, we apply a potential \(V\) and force it to move along the \(x\)-axis.
 The chosen path is called the axis of reaction.
-The results will be analyzed using the weighted histogram analysis method (WHAM), which allows to remove the effect of the bias and eventually deduce the unbiased free energy profile.
+Several simulations (or windows) will be conducted with varying parameters for the applied biasing.
+The results will be analyzed using the weighted histogram analysis method (WHAM) [51], which allows for the removal of the biasing effect and ultimately deduces the unbiased free energy profile.

 LAMMPS input script